rylans/optimization-problems/README.md

 items that maximize value while keeping the weight under some limit.
 The search space is 2<sup>n</sup>
 where n is the number of items.

+### Satisfiability problems

+* MAX-SAT is the problem of determining the maximum number of clauses that boolean formula can satisfy.
+MAX-SAT is NP-hard